 Shares represented by acceptances in a partial offer shall not be acquired by the offeror before the close of the partial offer.
-Such shares must be paid for by the offeror as soon as possible but in any event within 7 business days following the close of the partial offer.
+Such shares must be paid for by the offeror as soon as possible but in any event no later than 7 business days after the close of the partial offer.

+20.2 Share certificates

-20.2 Withdrawn or lapsed offers
+(a) Withdrawn or lapsed offers

-If an offer is withdrawn or lapses, the offeror must, as soon as possible but in any event within 10 days thereof, post the share certificates lodged with acceptance forms to, or make such share certificates available for collection by, those offeree company shareholders who accepted the offer.
+If an offer is withdrawn or lapses, the offeror must, as soon as possible but in any event no later than 7 business days after the offer is withdrawn or lapses, post the share certificates lodged with acceptance forms to, or make such share certificates available for collection by, those offeree company shareholders who accepted the offer.